Carmentis/carmentis-docs-source/docs/configuration/operator/config.md

 ### secret

-JWT secret used to authenticate users when interacting with the Workspace API.
+Secret key used for signing JWT tokens to authenticate users on the Workspace API.

 | Property | Value |
 |----------|-------|